wp-plugins/shopello/readme.txt

 == Changelog ==
+= 2.4.0 =
+* This update shouldn't affect any features, it's a big refactor of how we store our listings.
+The migration should happen automaticly.

 = 2.3.0 =
 * Removed Bootstrap, this did have effect on the look of the entire page with is the themes job and not this plugin's job.
 This release might affect the look